uyota/py-prdanlz/README.md

 Prdanlz can refresh data and evaluate rules periodically.
 It fetch data and save to a variable.
+Derivatives are calculated from variables.
-Once all variables are refreshed, each incident rule is evaluated based on variables.
+Once all variables are refreshed, each incident rule is evaluated based on variables and derivatives.

 An incident is a unit of monitoring.
 Each incident defines 3 levels: "error", "warn", and "info."